top of page

 The perpetrators also burned homes of people in the adjacent village of Elonda, along with homes of other villagers living on the eastern perimeter of the reserve.

 We are thankful that no human beings were hurt in these attacks.
-However, we are heartbroken over the loss of two male bonobos, Tembo and Kole.
+However, we are heartbroken over the loss of four bonobos, Tembo, Kole, Masisi and her daughter, Boyokani ya Lola.

 Tembo was returned to the wild in 2011 and Kole in 2022.
 Photographs of these horrific, criminal murders were shared widely in the local area, giving us hope that the perpetrators will be prosecuted.